 Although you may want to get as far away as possible from an emergency, evacuation is not always the safest option.
-One of the instructions you may be given in an emergency is to shelterin-place.
-This is a precaution aimed to keep you safe while remaining indoors.
+One of the instructions you may be given in an emergency is to shelter-in-place.
 Shelter-in place means to make a shelter out of the place you are in.
-It is a way for you to make the building as safe as possible to protect yourself until an emergency passes, and you receive an all-clear signal.
+It is a way for you to make the building as safe as possible to protect yourself until an emergency passes, and you receive an all- clear signal.
 Although sheltering-in-place can apply to many types of emergencies, i.e., blackouts natural disaster, civil disturbance, it is particularly important during hazardous material incidents.
 Local officials especially the Fire Department, are best qualified to recommend protective actions against hazardous materials exposure and sheltering in-place is most often your safest option.

-In Building Relocation
+In-Building Relocation

 This is the controlled movement of building occupants from an endangered area to an area of safety within the same building in response to an emergency that affords a different level of protection than sheltering in place.
 These areas are pre-determined and identified in the EAP plan and are usually more remote.
 This area or space tends to be more isolated, away from exterior walls and any open floor space.

 This also may involve relocating to another floor or interior stairway.